 The Grant and Fellowship Program expands the work of the Institute by investing in individuals, universities, nonprofit organizations and civil society organizations around the world.
 The program supports innovative projects, involving academic and applied research, the identification of promising models and effective practices, and the development of practitioner resources, tools, and training programs related to conflict management, international peace and security and peace-building.
-USIP fellowships support the work of outstanding scholars, policymakers, journalists, and other practitioners.
-In addition, the program supports doctoral studies writing dissertations related to the Institute's mission.
+USIP fellowships support the work of outstanding scholars, policy makers, journalists, and other practitioners.
+In addition, the program supports doctoral studies writing dissertations related to the Institutes's mission.

 - Wellcome Trust (Wellcome)

 The Wellcome Trust funds a wide range of activities for health-related research conducted outside the UK.

 - Woodrow Wilson National Fellowship Foundation

 Since 1945, the Woodrow Wilson National Fellowship Foundation has supported outstanding individuals and institutions to help reshape American education.
 The Woodrow Wilson Fellows include 13 Nobel Laureates, 35 MacArthur Fellows, 11 Pulitzer Prize winners, two Fields Medalists-and thousands of everyday heroes, in and beyond the classroom.